How do I treat my plantar fasciitis at home?

 Plantar fasciitis is an inflammation of the plantar fascia ligament located under the arch of the foot, extending from the heel to the toes.
-A common occurrence, this inflammation results in a pain or sensation similar to an elongation, stretching or tearing.
-Some people can even feel pins and needles under their heel!
+This common condition causes pain or sensations similar to stretching or tearing, sometimes involving pins and needles under the heel.
+Several factors can cause plantar fasciitis, such as improper footwear, incorrect exercise techniques, and poor foot mechanics.
+Proper diagnosis is essential before starting treatment to avoid aggravating the condition.

 Treatment #1 – Massage the foot with a chilled cylindrical object